sveinbjornt/searchfs/README.md

-# searchfs - fast file system search for macOS
+# searchfs

 <!--<img src="http://sveinbjorn.org/images/executable_icon.jpg" width="128" height="128" alt="executable icon" style="float: right; margin-left: 20px; margin-bottom: 20px;" align="right">-->

-`searchfs` is a macOS command line tool to quickly search for files on HFS+ and APFS volumes.
+`searchfs` is a macOS command line tool to quickly search by filename on HFS+ and APFS volumes.
 Searching takes place at the driver level using the file system catalog.
 This means the volume's entire directory tree can be scanned much faster than with a standard recursive filename search using `/usr/bin/find`.
 Currently only supports case-insensitive search.

 ## Performance